 Planning for your discharge is very important, as you may need to make adjustments to your lifestyle and home.
 Discharge planning starts on your admission.
-If you live alone, you may need assistance from family members, a visiting nurse or a home care agency.
+If you live alone, you may need assistance from family members.
 The role of the carer will be to provide you with meals, dry your feet, apply your compression stockings (6 weeks) and be the designated driver (6 weeks).
-If your home has a staircase, limited use of this is recommended for a few weeks, so you may need to make alternative arrangements.
-You must discuss issues such as these with the nursing staff.

-If care provided by another person is not possible, then going to a rehabilitation facility may need to be considered.
+If care provided by another person is not possible then going to a rehabilitation facility may need to be considered.
 These are centres dedicated to providing you with physiotherapy and getting you ready to be discharged home to care for yourself.
-Stays at rehabilitation are generally 1-2 weeks in duration depending on your progress.

-If you would like to go to a rehabilitation centre, please discuss this with your doctor and nurse on admission, so the process of booking a bed can be started early.
-Please ask your nurse for information on rehabilitation centres in your area.
+Stays at rehabilitation are generally one to two weeks in duration depending on your progress.
+If you would like to go to a rehabilitation centre please discuss this with your doctor and nurse on admission so process of booking a bed can be started early.

-You may also need to rent some special equipment, eg. a raised toilet seat.
+You may also need to rent some special equipment, for example a shower chair.
 Please discuss your needs during your stay with your Physiotherapist or nurse.